wohaco/despace/saeve.md

 <p style="page-break-after:always"> </p>

 ## Description
-SAEVe is a potential mission contribution to deliver small landers (one to three) to the surface of Venus and have them return high-value science for about 4 months.
+SAEVe is a potential mission contribution to deliver small landers (one to three) to the surface of Venus and have them return high‑value science for about 4 months.
 The science implemented by SAEVe is primarily focused on seismometry and temporal meteorology measurements that are enabled only by long-duration operations, which remain long-standing gaps in our data on Venus ([EVN‑031](venus.md)).

 The remarkable operating life of SAEVe is enabled by the same three key elements that enable LLISSE, namely:

-   - high-temperature electronics and systems that operate without cooling at Venus surface conditions ([EVN‑094](venus.md));
+   - high‑temperature electronics and systems that operate without cooling at Venus surface conditions ([EVN‑094](venus.md));
    - use of simple instrumentation and supporting avionics with emphasis on low data volume instruments and sensors;
    - minimizing energy utilization through a novel operations approach.